-Categorization and appraisal of the projects shall be as per the procedures envisaged in the EIA Notification, 2006 and its subsequent amendments.
+Categorization and appraisal of the projects shall be as per the procedures envisaged in the EIA notification, 2006 and its subsequent amendments.

 This standard comprehensively covers the scope of IS 15845 : 2009 ‘Environment management plan for hydropower/irrigation/flood control/multipurpose river valley projects ‘and therefore, supersedes IS 15845 : 2009.